Esri/geodev-hackerlabs/README.md

 ### 3. Develop

-Use ArcGIS app builders, templates and APIs to create custom mapping apps.
-Use your web maps with the Web AppBuilder to create an HTML5 responsive app or AppStudio to build and deploy a native app for iOS and Android.
-Or just build a custom app from the ground up with the ArcGIS JS API, Esri-Leaflet or the ArcGIS Runtime APIs.
+These labs illustrate how to use ArcGIS app builders, templates and APIs to build custom mapping apps.
+You can use your web maps with the Web AppBuilder to create an HTML5 responsive app or AppStudio to build and deploy a native app for iOS and Android.
+Or you can just build a custom app from the ground up with the ArcGIS JS API, Esri-Leaflet or the ArcGIS Runtime APIs.

 * Web Map Apps
  * [Create a Web AppBuilder App](./develop/create_a_wab_app.md)